lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 |       |                                 |             |                | LC_TRANSITION_CNT                        | 0x7C0        | 64

 Note that since the content in the SECRET* partitions are scrambled using a 64bit PRESENT cipher, read and write access through the DAI needs to occur at a 64bit granularity.
+Also, all digests (no matter whether they are SW or HW digests) have an access granule of 64bit.

 The table below lists digests locations, and the corresponding locked partitions.